 Infant and Children Baptism

 To have your baby baptised, simply come to Mass on a Saturday evening or on a Sunday and see Father afterwards for a baptism pack.
-An information evening is conducted on the second Wednesday each month from 7.00pm, for about half an hour.
+An information evening is conducted on the second Wednesday of each month for about half an hour.
 It is at this time that details are finalised.

 On our website, go to “Adults" and then visit “Becoming Catholic". or click here